Enitsaj13/React-From-Scratch-Using-Webpack/README.md

 # React-From-Scratch-Using-Webpack ❕❕

+You can try it by yourself using the tutorial below or just clone it this repository for the convient.❕❕

 Why webpack instead of CRA or just simply use the Create React App ? 😎

 Webpack is fast and light weight module bundler ✔